Where is the 2022 Super Bowl? Location, stadium, city, date, kickoff time, halftime show, TV, future Super Bowl sites - NBC Sports

 The 2022 NFL Playoffs are fully underway which means it’s time to look ahead to Super Bowl 2022.
 See below for all you need to know about Super Bowl LVI including where the the Big Game will take place this year, the date, stadium, future Super Bowl locations, how to watch on TV, and much more.

-RELATED: How to watch Super Bowl 2022: Live stream online without cable, TV channel, time for Rams vs. Bengals
+RELATED: How to watch Super Bowl 2022: Live stream online without cable, TV channel, start time

 When is Super Bowl LVI and what teams are playing?